Berkeley-CS61B/skeleton-sp16/proj1c/spec/proj1c.md

  - OffByN(int N)
  - equalChars(char x, char y)

-The OffBYN constructor should return an object whose `equalChars` method returns true for characters that are off by N. For example the call to equal chars below should return 5, since a and f are off by 5 letters.
+The OffBYN constructor should return an object whose `equalChars` method returns true for characters that are off by N. For example the call to equal chars below should return true, since a and f are off by 5 letters.

-	offby5 = new OffByN(5);
+    	OffByN offby5 = new OffByN(5);
     	offBy5.equalChars('a', 'f')

 Just-for-fun: Try modifying PalindromeFinder so that it outputs a list of offByN palindromes for the N of your choosing.